ERISA, Employee Benefits and Executive Compensation

 We also work closely with our dedicated ERISA trial lawyers with respect to fiduciary duty issues, prohibited transactions, benefit claims and other litigation.

-Our employee benefits lawyers have particular expertise representing state and local government clients, and presently serve as pension and benefits counsel to the Pennsylvania Department of Community and Economic Development regarding the Financial Recovery Act (Act 47) Plans for the City of Reading, the City of Harrisburg and the City of Altoona.
+Our employee benefits lawyers have particular expertise representing state and local government clients, and has served as pension and benefits counsel to the Pennsylvania Department of Community and Economic Development regarding the Financial Recovery Act (Act 47) Plans for the City of Reading, the City of Harrisburg and the City of Altoona.
 The team regularly advises cities, boroughs, townships and other instrumentalities of the Commonwealth of Pennsylvania on all aspects of pension compliance with both Pennsylvania and federal law, including Act 600, Act 30 and Act 51.
 Our lawyers work together with the firm’s labor lawyers with respect to the pension and benefit implications in the collective bargaining process.